jhg03a/puppet-agentfacts/README.md

 ## Overview

-This is a module to convert agent local configuration data to facter facts.
+This is a module to convert agent local configuration data to a structured fact.
 While not super helpful by itself, it is handy in conjunction with other modules.
 For example, being able to reference the puppet agent SSL certificate location information from your mCollective profile.

 ## Module Description

-This module utilizes the agent `puppet config print` command via ruby and converts the output to facter facts.
+This module utilizes the Puppet.settings global variable and converts the output to a structured fact.

 ## Setup